redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 can't perform/handle anything else until the call terminates.
 But in our case we do not only want `loginFlow` to execute the authorization call, but also watch for an eventual `LOGOUT` action that may occur in the middle of this call.
-That's because `LOGOUT` is *concurrent* with the `authorize` call.
+That's because `LOGOUT` is *concurrent* to the `authorize` call.

 So what's needed is some way to start `authorize` without blocking.
 So `loginFlow` can continue and watch for an eventual/concurrent `LOGOUT` action.

 To express non-blocking calls, the library provides another Effect: [`fork`](http://yelouafi.github.io/redux-saga/docs/api/index.html#forkfn-args).
-When you fork a *task*, the task is started in the background and the caller can continue its flow without waiting for the forked task to terminate.
+When we fork a *task*, the task is started in the background and the caller can continue its flow without waiting for the forked task to terminate.